-To date the the BID has commissioned street art projects to turn a drab alleyway from an eyesore into an artwork, to honour pandemic key workers, and to celebrate endangered local wildlife.
+To date, York BID has commissioned street art projects to turn a drab alleyway from an eyesore into an artwork, to honour pandemic key workers, and to celebrate endangered local wildlife.

 Guardians of York

-The York BID collaborated with Art of Protest Projects to create a Street Art Exhibition celebrating keyworkers from York.
+York BID collaborated with Art of Protest Projects to create a Street Art Exhibition celebrating keyworkers from the city.

-Eleven essential workers, all of them York residents, told their story of working through the upheaval created by the pandemic and had their photographs taken.
+11 essential workers, all of them York residents, told their story of working through the upheaval created by the pandemic and had their photographs taken.
 These ‘guardians’ ranged from NHS workers to the River Boat Rescue team.
-The images were transformed into art by internationally acclaimed street artist collective ‘The Postman’.
+The images were transformed into art by internationally acclaimed street artist collective ‘The Postman.'

 The ‘Guardians of York’ was the city’s first urban art project to elevate and honour pandemic key workers and received regional news coverage.